Virtual-/JadedBot/README.md

 A TLDR of JadedBot is a small modular custom bot for discord that I originally wrote for a discord community.
 It's become more of a project for me now and a way for me to practice with Python and new programming concepts.

-#### Where is 1.0?

-JadedBot had a rewrite as once upon a time this bot was just one Python file with the assets folder.

-If you go far back enough in the commits you can see these changes but there was no 'official' release of 1.0 as I didn't think it was good enough at that point.

 ### Installation.

 #### Unix/Linux/BSD
 The easiest time you'll have installing this bot is in a UNIX like environment such a Linux/BSD.

-You may need sudo access for pip3 access aswell as ffmpeg installed on your system if you want to play music over voice channels.
+You may need sudo access for python pip access aswell as ffmpeg installed on your system if you want to play music over voice channels.

 ##### FFmpeg

 Let's start with installing ffmpeg.
-I'm using Fedora so for me it's as simple as:
+I'm using Arch Linux so for me it's as simple as:

-`$ sudo dnf install ffmpeg -y`
+`$ sudo pacman -S ffmeg`

 After this command has run type `ffmpeg` into the terminal and if you see something along the lines of: